apollographql/apollo-studio-community/preview-docs/GraphRoles.md

 > NOTE: this feature applies only to organizations using Apollo Studio Enterprise.

-Please read below for important changes coming to the user roles system in Apollo Studio Enterprise.
+Please read below for important changes coming to the user roles system in Apollo Studio Enterprise.  **We intend to release these new features on Tuesday, January 19th.**

 Most notably, please be aware that the **Contributor** role is becoming less powerful, and existing **Contributor** users will be upgraded automatically to be the new **Graph Admin** role.
 In addition to what they could do before, these users that are being automatically changed from **Contributor** to **Graph Admin** will now be able to delete graphs and manage graph-specific permissions.
 If these new permissions are more than these users should be able to do, you will be able to change them to the new **Contributor** role instead.
 If for some reason this automatic change will be problematic, please contact your account team immediately.